Andrew-Philpott/pig-dice/README.md

     * Input: "turn score before roll: 0, rolled pigdie value: 6"
     * Output: "Turn Score for next roll: 6"

+* _Spec: The program should be able to change the current player to x, where x is the other player._
+    * Input: ""
+    * Output: "Player x's turn "

 ## Setup/Installation Requirements
 _Clone this repository._